DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/teach-disabled-pupils-and-pupils-with-special-educational-needs.md

 >
 > They were great at teaching me and letting me practice my classroom management skills early on.
 I was able to research and understand ways to differentiate resources for children who were on the Autistic Spectrum.
 And I was able to create and implement a scheme of work to reflect on and evaluate for later use once qualified.
 >
->_Jane Wilkinson, former teacher and teacher training adviser._
+>_Jane Wilkinson, former teacher and teacher training adviser_

 ## Teach pupils with sensory impairments